-We offer portfolio management services to retail investors.
-We also provide investment consulting services to retirement plans that includes asset management, educational seminars/workshops, asset allocation services, and advisory consulting services.
-Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Items 4, 7, and 8 by clicking this link https://adviserinfo.sec.gov/firm/brochure/126573.
+Brazos Capital offers offer the following investment advisory services to retail investors: Financial Planning Services; Portfolio Management Services; Selection of Other Advisers; Asset Allocation Services; Advisory Consulting Services; Family Office and Wealth Planning Services; Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Items 4, 7, and 8 by clicking this link https://adviserinfo.sec.gov/firm/brochure/289749.

-Account Monitoring: If you open an investment account with our firm, as part of our standard service we will monitor your investments on an annual basis.
+Account Monitoring: If you open an investment account with Brazos Capital, as part of our standard service we will monitor your investments on a quarterly basis.

 Investment Authority: We manage investment accounts on a discretionary basis whereby we will decide which investments to buy or sell for your account.
+We have discretion to to determine (1) which securities to buy and sell for your account; (2) when to buy and sell securities for your account; (3) the amount of securities to buy and sell for your account; and (4) the third party managers to be engaged for management of your assets.
 You may limit our discretionary authority (for example, limiting the types of securities that can be purchased or sold for your account) by providing our firm with your restrictions and guidelines in writing.
 We also offer non-discretionary investment management services whereby we will provide advice, but you will ultimately decide which investments to buy and sell for your account.
 You have an unrestricted right to decline to implement any advice provided by our firm on a non-discretionary basis.